Boris Korchilov: Nuclear accident

 K-19.
 Photo taken by a circling U.S. Navy helicopter.

 The K-19 submarine accident occurred on July 4, 1961, at 4:07.
 A crack appeared in the pipeline leading from the first circuit of the nuclear reactor to the pressure sensor, causing a rapid rise in reactor temperature.
 The crew attempted to increase pressure, but the reactor's temperature continued to rise.
 During a meeting with the commander of the K-19 submarine, Captain 2nd Rank Nikolay Zateyev, the decision was made to manually create a cooling system to prevent a meltdown.
 Lieutenant Korchilov volunteered to enter the reactor compartment to conduct welding work.

 At 6:50, Boris Korchilov's emergency group descended into the compartment.
 When they entered the compartment, they saw a blue glow emanating from the pipes of the damaged reactor.
 They thought a fire had started, but it was shining from the ionized hydrogen radiation.
 The crew faced lethal radiation doses, but Korchilov, as the senior officer, provided moral support to the sailors installing the emergency cooling system.
-After hours of strenuous efforts, the temperature was stabilized, Korchilov's actions in averting a nuclear disaster were crucial during this critical operation.
+After hours of strenuous efforts, the temperature was stabilized.
+Korchilov's actions in averting a nuclear disaster were crucial during this critical operation.

-When Boris Korchilov climbed out of the reactor and took off the gas mask, yellowish foam bubbled on his lips, and he immediately vomited.
+When Boris Korchilov climbed out of the reactor compartment and took off the gas mask, yellowish foam bubbled on his lips, and he immediately vomited.
 Almost ten hours passed as the submarine sailed to the area where Soviet ships could be located.
 The submarine eventually made contact with a Soviet diesel submarine, S-270, which reported the accident to the fleet command.
 Korchilov was transferred to S-270 and then to Moscow for medical treatment.

 Korchilov received a radiation dose of 54 Sv (5400 rem).
 He died on July 10, 1961, in Moscow at Hospital No. 6.

 The accident on board the submarine K-19 was classified as a top secret.
 The irradiated sailors were buried in lead coffins, secretly, without disclosing the burial location even to their relatives.
 One of the surviving crew members accidentally discovered the burial site (he came to bury a relative and stumbled upon inconspicuous graves).
 Boris Korchilov was reburied at Krasnenky Cemetery in Saint Petersburg.

 Academician A. P. Alexandrov recognized the actions of the crew and Korchilov's group in creating the emergency reactor cooling system as correct and selfless.
 The system, installed by Boris Korchilov's group on July 4, 1961, in the damaged reactor compartment, was subsequently implemented in the design of all nuclear reactors on navy ships, as well as at nuclear power plants.